 If yes, this article will serve as your go-to source for information about the features and benefits of OAC.

-Are the users in your organization preferring an OAC alternative (such as Power BI or Tableau) for data visualization, despite switching to OAC?
+Are the users in your organization preferring an OAC alternative (such as Power BI or Tableau) for data visualization, despite switching to Oracle Analytics Cloud?